Books Over 1,000 Pages

 If you don't have problems keeping track of many characters and story lines at once, this may be the series for you.
 If you are a Tolkien fan, I have heard of Mr. Martin as being referred to as the "American Tolkien."

-Based on a series of dreams, Barker frantically put together this novel, working fourteen to sixteen hours a day, seven days a week, for fourteen months.
+Based on a series of dreams, Barker frantically put together this novel, working 14-16 hours a day, seven days a week, for 14 months.
 Imajica is yet another novel that seems to be difficult to summarize.
 It is set in a futuristic world where Earth is part of five connected worlds, or Dominions, that make up Imajica.
-The Unbeheld, Hapexamendios, is a god like figure that oversees these worlds.
+The Unbeheld, Hapexamendios, is a god-like figure that oversees these worlds.
 Gentle, Judith, and Pie 'oh' pah travel through the Dominions and uncover crimes and betrayals, eventually leading them to a revelation that changes reality forever.

-Shōgun by James Clavell is the first novel within a series called The Asian Saga and, according to Amazon, it has a total of 1008 pages.
-This is a historical fiction about the rise of Toranaga to Shogunate in seventeenth century Japan, as seen through the eyes of an English sea captain, John Blackthorne.
+Shōgun by James Clavell is the first novel within a series called The Asian Saga and, according to Amazon, it has a total of 1,008 pages.
+This is a historical fiction about the rise of Toranaga to Shogunate in 17th-century Japan, as seen through the eyes of an English sea captain, John Blackthorne.

 Now the U.S. Office of Unspecified Services (U.S.O.U.S.) seeks to find this master copy and destroy it before it decimates the United States.
 Meanwhile, Joell and Hal seek treatment for substance abuse at the Ennet House Drug and Alcohol Recovery House, where Marathe visits in pursuit of a lead on that copy of Infinite Jest, bringing these characters and plots together.

-This is one book over 1000 pages that not only explores screwed up families, but also the pursuit of happiness in America.
+This story not only explores screwed-up families, but also the pursuit of happiness in America.
 It addresses a concern over the domination of entertainment in our lives and how it affects our connection with other people.
-Both humorous and philosophical in nature, Infinite Jest was published when Wallace was thirty three years old.
+Both humorous and philosophical in nature, Infinite Jest was published when Wallace was 33 years old.

-With about 1200 pages, according to Amazon, Atlas Shrugged is another novel over 1000 pages that deserves a spot on your next reading list.
+With about 1,200 pages, according to Amazon, Atlas Shrugged is another lengthy novel that deserves a spot on your next reading list.
 First published in 1957, this classic by Ayn Rand was her fourth, last, and longest novel.
 With touches of romance, mystery, science fiction, and Rand's most extensive statement on Objectivism, it is considered her greatest work by many of her adoring fans.

 This is another 1000 page book that explores the United States, this time as a dystopian society where its most productive citizens refuse to be exploited with increased taxes and government regulations so they close down vital industries and disappear.
 Led by John Galt, these characters wish to show society that without the profit motive, society will collapse, evoking the imagery of what would happen if Atlas stopped holding up the world.